helab207/Development-of-the-overlapping-modular-structure-in-human-brain-functional-networks/README.md

 4. Overlapping functional modules in group-level functional networks in children and adults
    - Fig 2.xls

-Note: This file contains the spatial distribution of each functional module in the group-level functional networks of the adult cohort, the spatial similarity of each module between each child subgroup and the adult cohort, and the system-dependent distribution of each functional module in different child subgroups and the adult cohort.
+Note: This file contains the spatial distribution of each functional module and the involved module number of brain nodes in the group-level functional networks of the adult cohort, the spatial similarity of each module between each child subgroup and the adult cohort, and the system-dependent distribution of each functional module in different child subgroups and the adult cohort.

 5. Global and nodal properties of the overlapping functional modules for each scan in children
   - Fig 3.xls

 Note: For each scan, the adjusted global and nodal properties are provided, corrected for the influence of sex and head motion.
 Global properties include module number and modularity in the edge graph.
 Nodal properties include nodal entropy for seven brain nodes that showed significant age-related changes.
 Age effects on nodal nodal entropy are reported as t-values.
+Spatial maps of functional module overlap (i.e. nodal entropy) for each child subgroup and for the adult group are also provided.

 6. System-level nodal entropy for each scan in children
   - Fig 4.xls